Hassanal Bolkiah: Interests

 Hassanal Bolkiah played polo with then-Prince Charles on 15 July 1996, to commemorate his 50th birthday.
 He played polo competitively when he was younger, at one point even representing the Indian Army's 61st Cavalry team.
 He has a history of attending polo matches frequently in recent years, especially since two of his children started playing competitive polo.
 A friendly polo match between the Brunei team and the 61st Cavalry Indian Army team was also held a few years ago as part of the sultan's 70th birthday celebrations as a tribute to his long friendship with the latter.

 On 8 February 2015, Hassanal Bolkiah competed in and won the Richard Mille Gold Cup, a charity polo match held at Padang 1, Royal Brunei Polo and Riding Club (RBPRC) Jerudong, in support of the Children's Cancer Foundation (YASKA).
 Later on the following day, he led his team to victory in the Richard Mille Exhibition Polo Match.
 The black team of the monarch defeated the white team 7–5 on the eighth day of the four-team charity competition at the same venue to advance to the final.

 Hassanal Bolkiah likes to play badminton and squash.

 Health

 In May 2025, Hassanal Bolkiah was hospitalised in Kuala Lumpur, Malaysia for fatigue while attending an ASEAN summit.

+On 18 January 2026, Hassanal Bolkiah had undergone a successful 'total knee replacement' surgery at the Jerudong Park Medical Centre in Brunei.